LABOR DAY SALE SAVE 40% NOW!

 In-vent Scepter Rupture

-Macrophages at the site of injured myocardium contribute to the possibility of an interventricular septum rupture, which describes the wall of tissue that separates the two ventricles.
+Macrophages at the site of injured myocardium contribute to the possibility of an interventricular septum rupture, which affects the wall of tissue that separates the two ventricles.
+A ruptured interventricular septum causes oxygenated blood to flow from the left ventricle to the right ventricle, resulting in increased oxygen saturation in the right heart.
 These patients often present critically ill in cardiogenic shock.
-The time frame may vary with an interventricular septum rupture but most occur before 7 days from a myocardial infarction.
+The time frame for an interventricular septum rupture may vary, but most occur within 7 days of a myocardial infarction.
+Auscultation will reveal a new holosystolic murmur at the lower left sternal border.
+Treatment involves emergency surgery as the risk of cardiogenic shock is high

 BEFORE 14 DAYS